-Under copyright law, the person who creates a tangible work is automatically considered the owner of the copyright associated with that work – a concept known as common law copyright.
+The person who creates a work is automatically considered the owner of the copyright associated with that work.
+This concept is known as common law copyright.
 Common law copyright causes online businesses a host of problems.
 Primary among these is can a website publish content uploaded by a user without getting express permission from that user?

 Code of Conduct

 Every site needs a code of conduct to keep the trolls under control.
-If a troll proves particularly unruly, the site can then claim a breach of the code and eject the troll off the web and into the sun where they turn into stone never to be heard from again…or something like that.
+If a troll proves particularly unruly, the site can then claim a breach of the code and eject the troll off the web and into the sun where they are never heard from again…or something like that.

 The Digital Millennium Copyright Act of 1998 provides websites with immunity from copyright infringement lawsuits based upon content uploaded by users of the site.
-If I take a video of a movie at the theater and upload it to YouTube, the site cannot be sued.
-I can, but not the site.
+If I take a video of a movie at the theater and upload it to YouTube, the copyright holder cannot sue YouTube.
+The copyright holder can come after me, but not the site.